-Artificial intelligence (AI) will fundamentally reshape how teams plan, execute, and deliver projects.
-From automating repetitive workflows to generating predictive insights, AI is no longer a distant concept — it is actively changing the way project managers operate today.
-If you lead projects or manage teams, understanding this shift is no longer optional.
+Artificial intelligence is changing how teams plan, execute, and deliver projects.
+It’s automating repetitive workflows, generating predictive insights, and already shaping how project managers work day to day.
+If you lead projects or manage teams, understanding this shift matters now, not later.

-Project management has always demanded sharp decision-making, clear communication, and precise resource allocation.
-AI amplifies each of these capabilities, allowing project managers to focus on strategy rather than administrative overhead.
-This post breaks down exactly how AI is driving this transformation and what it means for the future of your projects.
+Project management has always required sharp decision-making, clear communication, and precise resource allocation.
+AI strengthens each of those, freeing project managers to focus on strategy instead of administrative overhead.
+This post breaks down how AI is driving that shift and what it means for your projects going forward.

 The Current State of Project Management

-Before diving into AI’s impact, it helps to understand where project management stands today.
-The challenges are real, and the numbers tell a sobering story.
+Before getting into AI’s impact, it helps to see where project management stands today.
+The numbers tell a fairly sobering story.

 - According to the Project Management Institute (PMI), only 35% of projects are completed on time and within budget (PMI Pulse of the Profession).

-- The Standish Group reports that 50% of projects fail to meet their original goals and objectives, highlighting a persistent gap between planning and execution.
+- The Standish Group reports that 50% of projects fail to meet their original goals and objectives, pointing to a persistent gap between planning and execution.

 - PMI also projects that 87.7 million project management roles will be needed globally by 2027, with an estimated $10 trillion spent on project-based work annually.